Professor Jun Wang’s Achievements:

 research or creative achievements, new discoveries, major contributions to the field, creativeness, originality, significant breakthroughs, and so on.

-My primary research interests cover a wide spectrum in the areas of high performance and computer systems.
+My primary research interests cover a wide spectrum in the areas of high-performance and computer/big data systems.
 A common thread among my research projects focuses on fast data accesses and resource sharing with cost- and energy-efficient management at different levels of memory and storage hierarchies in supercomputer, parallel and distributed computer systems.
-My secondary research interests cover the areas of interdisciplinary computing, computer architecture, and low-power computing.
+My secondary research interests cover the areas of data science, interdisciplinary computing, computer architecture, and low-power computing.
 A significant complimentary thread among my extensive research projects emphasize at developing new software tools and hardware platforms to stimulate advances in science and engineering research, where large digital data collections are increasingly prevalent.
 I summarize my contributions as follows:

 Today scientists are conjoining two key aspects of computing which will cause a great influx in the oceans of data generated from scientific computing.
 These two tenets, raw experimental data and computation-rich high-resolution simulations, when combined, have the ability to revolutionize all fields of science, from biology to astrophysics.
 Since 2008, my group has developed a new computing paradigm — data-intensive HPC analytics for scientists and engineers to better handle this onslaught of data towards scientific inquiry.
 Our new interdisciplinary research framework being developed in 2009 and 2010 is known as one new data-intensive HPC analytics platform, enabling many scientists and engineers to conduct their big data analyses with complex access patterns in both a super faster and easier way compared with the state-of-the-art solutions.
 We estimate this could not only save millions of dollarsof physicists’ labor in Los Alamos National Lab, but also significantly shorten the development cycle of analyses programs.
 Recently, we leverage such data-intensive HPC analytics in Clouds.